 We look at the pros and cons of running virtual events.
 The pros include:

-- Cost and time effective – Virtual events save businesses and attendees money and time from travelling.
-Not to mention venue and catering hire, and all the other necessities for an in-person event budget.
+- Cost and time effective – Virtual events save businesses time and money, particularly on things like venue and catering hire.

 - Expand customer reach – Events hosted in-person are likely going to have attendees who live nearby or have easy access to your event venue.
 Hosting a virtual event allows for your radius to widen to people outside your location and further afield (across the world if you will!).